awslabs/scale-out-computing-on-aws/docs/security/manage-queue-instance-types.md

 ---
-title: Retrict provisioning of specific instance type
+title: Restrict provisioning of specific instance type
 ---

 You can manage the EC2 instance types allowed for each queue by configuring both  `allowed_instance_types` and `excluded_instance_types`.